MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONTRIBUTING.md

 We do not allow for pushing directly to the `main` branch and merge changes exclusively by [pull requests](#pull-requests).

-We will squash your commits into a single commit on merge to maintain a clean git history.
-We use a linear git-history, where each commit contains a full feature/bug fix, such that each commit represents an executable version.
-This way you also don't have to worry much about your intermediate commits and can focus on getting your work done first.

 ### Code Style

 We write our code to follow [PEP-8](https://www.python.org/dev/peps/pep-0008) with a maximum